 Simplify your loyalty program so your customers get instant gratification and rewards as soon as possible.
 Customers do not want to jump through hoops.
 If the process is not simple to redeem rewards, they will give up even if they are halfway through.
 Make your loyalty program worth your customer’s time and efforts.

 Advertising boosts viewers and increases customer engagement.
 Definitely advertise your loyalty program.
 However, make sure you are 100% honest and open about the program.
 Do not advertise benefits that are not truly in your loyalty program.

 Don’t just set it and forget it

 Keep an eye on your efforts.
 Track your results with analytics and learn how to improve with each step of the process.

 Do measure the program

 With the help of analytics, you will create a better loyalty program over a longer period of time.
-See the consequences, good and bad, of your efforts, take note, and retry.
-It is a tedious process but extremely rewarding once you find the perfect customer service recipe.
+See the good and bad consequences of your efforts, take note, and retry.
+It is tedious but extremely rewarding once you find the perfect customer service recipe.

 Do select a system that is flexible

 When building your program, select a system that can be changed easily with the ever-changing internet.
 There will be continuous changes throughout time.
 Find a platform that will easily change with those times.